Prasterone: Memory

 Prasterone supplementation has not been found to be useful for memory function in normal middle aged or older adults.
-It has been studied as a treatment for Alzheimer's disease, but there is no evidence that it is effective or ineffective.
-More research is needed to determine its benefits.
+It has been studied as a treatment for Alzheimer's disease, but there is no evidence that it is effective or ineffective, so its benefits for that condition are unknown.

 Mood

 A few small, short term clinical studies have found that prasterone improves mood but its long-term efficacy and safety, and how it compares to antidepressants, was unknown as of 2015.